WPP Marketing Communications vs. Galera

 - Substantive Issues:

-- Whether Galera was illegally dismissed from her employment.
+- Whether Galera was illegally dismissed.

 Ruling